-As of November 1, 2018, a first-time violation of the law results in a three-day license suspension.
-Subsequent offences within 10 years net a seven-day license suspension.
-At the end of the suspension, drivers must pay a $50 fee to get their license back.
+As of November 1, 2018, a first-time violation of the law results in a three-day licence suspension.
+Subsequent offences within 10 years net a seven-day licence suspension.
+At the end of the suspension, drivers must pay a $50 fee to get their licence back.
 Convicted drivers must also pay a $672 fine and receive five demerits on the Driver Safety Rating Scale.

 Distracted Driving Laws in Canada

 All provinces and territories (except Nunavut) in Canada have distracted driving legislation in place.

 Distracted driving takes your eyes, and mind, off the road.
 Here are some surprising statistics on distracted driving: